MicrosoftDocs/win32/desktop-src/direct3d12/vrs.md

 If coarse pixel shading is not being used, then `SV_ShadingRate` is read back as a value of 1x1, indicating fine pixels.

 ### Behavior under sample-based execution
-A pixel shader fails compilation if it inputs `SV_ShadingRate` and also uses sample-based execution7mdash;for example, by inputting `SV_SampleIndex`, or using the sample interpolation keyword.
+A pixel shader fails compilation if it inputs `SV_ShadingRate` and also uses sample-based execution&mdash;for example, by inputting `SV_SampleIndex`, or using the sample interpolation keyword.

 > ### Remarks on deferred shading
 >